 Lastly, before leaving discover unique goods here like no other place in Bali.
 Local specialties such as coffee, vanilla, and cloves are ready for tourists to bring home.
 These products are produced at the nearby plantations, so it’s most definitely fresh.

-The locals run their small local garden and sell it to tourists.
-And by purchasing them, it might be helping the locals get an additional income.
+The locals run their small local garden and sell it to tourists and buying it might help the locals get an additional income.

 Gitgit Waterfall Opening Hours

-Gitgit welcome’s visitor every day from 7 in the morning to 5 pm.
-It closed for the public during Nyepi day.
+Gitgit welcomes visitors every day from 7 AM in the morning to 5 PM.
+It is closed to the public during Nyepi day.
 A silent day will affect the entire island.

 |GitgitWaterfall Opening Hours|